Araz-cs/Fabflix/README.md

 Access the tomcat

-Inside the repo with the pom.xml file build the warby using mvn package
+Inside the repo with the pom.xml file build the warby using: mvn package

-Then copy the war file
+Then copy the war file:
 cp ./target/*.war /var/lib/tomcat9/webapps/

 Refresh tomcatserver and it should be up.